The exhibition "The Congo River" has been produced by

 The six-eyed Lapicque mask comes under the category of animal masks with a "trunk".
-Oval in shape, it presents a flat face devoid of nose and mouth divided by an elongated axial excrescence resembling the trunk of an elephant. […] Like other masks from the region (Fang and Kota in particular), the multiplication of eyes signifies that this forest spirit "sees everything" even the things that we try to hide from it. […] This mask of great and rare workmanship clearly shows how Kwele artists, far from using simple expressions, had on the contrary developed a skillfully refined graphic art in the course of time, inspired from an imagination fed by dreamlike visions as a result of the intake of hallucinogenic substances consumed during rites. […] We can see how this mask, the quintessence of an art inspired from the great equatorial forest with its graphics depicting the universal truth, had outright fascinated artists from the Western world.
+Oval in shape, it presents a flat face devoid of nose and mouth divided by an elongated axial excrescence resembling the trunk of an elephant. […] Like other masks from the region (Fang and Kota in particular), the multiple eyes signifies that this forest spirit "sees everything" even the things that we try to hide from it. […] This mask of great and rare workmanship clearly shows how Kwele artists, far from using simple expressions, had developed a skillfully refined graphic art over the course of time, inspired from an imagination fed by dreamlike visions as a result of the intake of hallucinogenic substances consumed during rites. […] We can see how this mask, the quintessence of an artistic expression inspired by the transcendental forms of the great equatorial forest, immediately captivated artists from the Western world.

 Louis Perrois, Ethnologist, honorary research director of ORSTOM

 The relics of the village ancestors are honored in family cults.
-Aside from the skulls of male ancestors of the clan, those of warrior heroes, of mothers of the clan, and of reputed women are preserved in sculpted reliquaries and sometimes decorated with pearls, bones and other materials.
+Aside from the skulls of the clan's male ancestors, those of warrior heroes, of the clan's mothers and of reputed women are preserved in sculpted reliquaries and sometimes decorated with pearls, bones and other materials.

 - reliquaries with an opening in the back of the Bamba-Mbede